STATS201-DKU-Autumn2024/Week5_Tangxu/Code/README.md

 This notebook serves as a complete implementation of the predictive maintenance project, from data exploration to advanced modeling and explainability.

+## Prerequisites

+The environment requirements for running this project can be accessed from the main page: [Environment Requirements](https://github.com/STATS201-DKU-Autumn2024/Week5_Tangxu/tree/main).

+Ensure all dependencies listed in the repository are installed before running the notebook.

 ## Key Components